rois-codh/kmnist/README.md

 ### Kuzushiji-49

-Kuzushiji-49 contains 266,407 images spanning 49 classes.
+Kuzushiji-49 contains 270,912 images spanning 49 classes, and is an extension of the Kuzushiji-MNIST dataset.

 | File            | Examples |  Download (NumPy format)      |
 |-----------------|--------------------|----------------------------|